 The term does not include children who experience learning problems as a result of visual, hearing or motor handicaps, or developmental delays or emotional disturbance.
 Nor does it apply to children who experience learning problems that are primarily the result of environmental or economic disadvantage.

-Some learning disabled children often have memory problems.
+Other learning disabled people may demonstrate memory problems.

 syllables, sentences, digits and objects, whether they view this

 information or hear it.
-They may also have difficulty remembering verbal
+Others may show problems remembering verbal

 narrative material such as the content and/or details of stories that

 are read to them.
-They may have difficulty, as well, remembering visual
+Whereas others may show difficulty, remembering visual

 material, such as visual spatial locations, faces and visual-abstract